vxq9e7bx/LauraBox/README.md

 * The holder for the battery and the charge controller are 3D printed.
 * The corners holding the electronics have nuts glued in from the bottom.
 * Spacers are required between the electronics and the top lid of the casing.
+* Speakers are secured with screws and nuts.
+To simplify the assembly, I have glued the nuts to the speakers.

 ### Possible improvements: